 I wonder if Josephus’ index lists anyone named Mary?

 That question and the Marys I found in Josephus’ index, sent me off on a new path…one that has only deepened with time.
-The Mary/Mariamnes were queens and princesses and played a role in the politics of the nation.
-I have chosen to tell their story in historical context…a history of the Queens of Israel…how they came to have queens in a nation ruled by priests…and why they mattered…and how they illuminate the role of Mary in the New Testament story.
+The Mary/Mariamnes Josephus named were queens and princesses and played a role in the politics of the nation at the same time frame covered by the New Testament.
+I have chosen to tell their story in historical context…beginning with a history of the Queens of Israel…and including another royal house than the House of David…and why the women mattered…and how they can illuminate the role of Mary in the New Testament story.